scaljeri/javascript-dependency-injection-deprecated/README.md

      'p5', 'p6', 'p7', 'p4'

-Important note here is that an initial parameter is only replaced if the new parameter not equals `undefined`.
+Important to note here is that an initial parameter is only replaced if the new parameter not equals `undefined`.

 With factories, you have this behavior too, but also an extra inheritance layer.
 Check this out

-    di.register('$barFactory', null, ['p1', 'p2', 'p3', 'p4', 'p5'], { factoryFor: '$bar' });
+    di.register('$barFactory', ['p1', 'p2', 'p3', 'p4', 'p5'], { factoryFor: '$bar' });
     let barFactory = di.getInstance('$barFactory', 'p6', 'p7');
     let bar = barFactory('p8', 'p9');  // bar is initialized with 'p1', 'p2', ...., 'p9'

 For more advanced use-cases checkout the [unit tests](https://github.com/scaljeri/javascript-dependency-injection/blob/master/test/di.spec.js) file.

-You can find a detailed API description + the code-coverage report [here](http://scaljeri.github.io/javascript-dependency-injection/)

 #### Installation ####

-Install the dependencies as follows
+Install this library with `npm`

     $> npm install --save javascript-dependency-injection@beta